 I am a liberal humanist.

 I am 5′ 2″, eyes of blue (I am small but feisty).

 I have spent every spare moment since I was 5 reading (carrying a book to read between classes in school, for instance).
-I decided when I was a teenager that fiction was wasting my time as I learned more from non-fiction; I began to focus on science, psychology, and medicine.
+I realized when I was a teenager that I learned more from non-fiction than fiction, which wasted my time; I began to focus my recreational reading on science, psychology, and medicine.

 My B.A. is in psychology, with concentration in objective and statistical analysis and special interest in consciousness, cognition, personality, relationships, child development and welfare, abuse and trauma studies, and gender issues.